BerkayKozan/Hospital-registration/README.md

 ### Testing

 For testing, I used Unit tests.
-There is only test for creating a hospital, since I didn't have enough time.
+You can simply run the tests.